dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 To register for an event:

     <script type="text/javascript">

     dhis2.util.on( 'dhis2.de.event.formReady', function( event, ds ) {
       console.log( 'The form with id: ' + ds + ' is loaded!' );
     } );

     dhis2.util.on( 'dhis2.de.event.dataValueSaved', function( event, ds, dv ) {
       console.log( 'Data value: ' + dv.value + ' was saved with data element: ' + dv.de );
     } );

     dhis2.util.on( 'dhis2.de.event.completed', function( event, ds, cr ) {
       console.log( 'Form was completed for org unit: ' + cr.ou );
     } );

     </script>

 > **Note**
 >
 > Be careful to only use "namespaced" events like the ones in the
 > example above and not general ones like "click" as the dhis2.util.on
-> method will unregister the event first.
+> method will deregister the event first.

 If your function only applies to certain data sets you can use the supplied data set identifier and shortcut your function for unwanted